aaweaver-actuary/Obsidian/For noisier data, simpler models often work better.md

-#statistical-learning #overfitting

-If there is a lot of noise in the data, there is a much larger chance of #overfitting, and so #deep-learning models tend to not perform as well
+If there is a lot of noise in the data, there is a much larger chance of [[Overfitting|overfitting]], and so [[Deep Learning|deep learning]] models tend to not perform as well